 However, as a travel blogger and a proud Pinoy it is a must to pay homage to the capital of The Philippines, Manila.

-But despite the traffic I still enjoyed the sights and scenes that is Manila.
+But despite the traffic I still enjoyed the sights and scenes that Manila had offered.

 WHERE to stay in Manila:

 There are many hotel options to choose from.
-It ranges from high end 5 star hotels to budget friendly lodges.
+Hotels range from high end 5 star hotels to budget friendly lodges.

-Before deciding where to stay you must first answer the WHAT do I want to do in Manila question.
+Before deciding where to stay you must first answer:

 The city is huge thus knowing beforehand the places you wish to travel is a big help to filter out your hotel options.

 For my Manila solo travel I chose the area of Roxas, Malate and Ermita (we’ll get to these places in a while).

 In some internet reviews the hotel is a 3 star hotel while other reviews say it’s a 4 star hotel.